-- You must be on clear fluids ALL DAY - DO NOT DRINK OR EAT any solid or milk dairy products - DO NOT DRINK any fluids with red or purple colour. - Clear fluids include: soft drinks (sprite, 7-UP, Ginger Ale), clear broth, fruit juices (without pulp), water, tea or coffee (without milk or cream), jell-o, ice popsicles - At 2:00pm: Take two Dulcolax tablets with water - At 4:00pm: Take first dose of Pico-Salax - Empty the contents of 1 sachet of Pico-Salax into a cup.
+- You must be on clear fluids ALL DAY - DO NOT DRINK OR EAT any solid or milk dairy products - DO NOT DRINK any fluids with red or purple colour. - Clear fluids include: soft drinks (sprite, 7-UP, Ginger Ale), clear broth, fruit juices (without pulp), water, tea or coffee (without milk or cream), jell-o, ice popsicles - At 5:00pm: Take two Dulcolax tablets with water - At 8:00pm: Take first dose of Pico-Salax - Empty the contents of 1 sachet of Pico-Salax into a cup.
 Add 150 mL of cold water and stir frequently for 2 -3 minutes.
 Sometimes the reaction of mixing PICO-SALAX and cold water will cause the solution to become hot.
-It is becomes hot, wait until it cools sufficiently to drink. - Drink an additional 1 litre (as tolerated) of clear fluids after finishing the first sachet - At 8:00pm: Take second dose of Pico-Salax (same instructions as first dose) - Drink an additional 1 litre (as tolerated) of clear fluids after finishing the second sachet
+It is becomes hot, wait until it cools sufficiently to drink. - Drink an additional 1 litre (as tolerated) of clear fluids after finishing the first sachet